tdiprima/threejs-playground/docs/drawing/parallel-lines.md

 Using this approach, you can create a thicker line-like object that can be raycasted against in three.js.

-<span style="color:red;">TODO!
-Look at the fat lines examples and stuff.
-There was a guy on stack overflow that used tubes too.</span>

 ## Can we go back to LineSegmentsGeometry? 🤦🏻‍♀️

 Show me an example of `LineSegmentsGeometry` used with a `BufferAttribute` containing a list of vertices representing the line segments.